Searching ...

 The Farmer’s Market is held in season at the downtown Founder’s Square.
 All the vendors grow, bake, or make their products from scratch.

-Downtown is growing, with new mixed-use and townhome developments coming into that part of town.
-It will add to the culture and character of downtown Maryville.
+Downtown Maryville is growing, and new mixed-use and townhome developments are coming into the area.
+These developments will add to the culture and character of downtown Maryville.

 Schools in Maryville

-Securing quality education for your children is clearly a top benefit to living in Maryville.
-Rated on Niche.com as the #1 School District in Tennessee, this public school district is further rated as having the best teachers and the third-best place to teach.
+Securing quality education for your children is a top benefit to living in Maryville, Tennessee.
+Rated on Niche.com as the #1 School District in Tennessee, this public school district is further rated as having the best teachers and being the third-best place to teach.

 Segueing off the high-performing public school system is a tradition of liberal arts excellence dating to 1819.
-Presbyterian-founded Maryville College is small, with less than 1,000 undergraduates, but it’s been awarded recognition as a top college for quality and affordability by Money.
-Further acknowledgement comes from evaluator College of Distinction for career development, business, and education.
-Outdoors Magazine picks it out as an outdoor-oriented school, as it even has an outdoor studies and tourism major.
+Presbyterian-founded Maryville College is small, with less than 1,000 undergraduates, but it’s been awarded recognition as a top college for quality and affordability by Money Magazine.
+Further acknowledgement of its rigor comes from evaluator College of Distinction for career development, business, and education.
+Outdoors Magazine picks it out as an outdoor-oriented school; Maryville College has a unique outdoor studies and tourism major.
 Grants from the US Department of Education, Health & Human Services, and the EPA support its research arm.

-As such, Maryville is a highly educated city, with 93% of adult residents holding a high school diploma and 37% with a bachelor’s degree or higher.
+As such, between Maryville College and a local support for public schools, this is a highly educated city.
+Around 93% of adult residents hold a high school diploma, and 37% have a bachelor’s degree or higher.

 Maryville Economy

-Manufacturing has long been the primary source of employment in the cities south of Knoxville, and that’s no different in Maryville.
+Manufacturing has long been the primary source of employment across Blount County, and that’s no different in Maryville.
 Even today, manufacturing employment dominates the workforce.
 The top employer, Denso, is an automobile parts manufacturer, while the runner-up, Clayton Homes, builds mobile homes.
 Other non-manufacturing top employers include the Blount Memorial Hospital, the school systems, and the nearby National Guard base.

 Tennessee’s reputation as a low-cost state extends into Maryville, but with this city’s excellent school system and proximity to Knoxville, the cost of living is a little more.
 Still, it’s 7% less than the national indexed average.
-The only category residents tended to spend more was for miscellaneous expenses.
-That’s line items like childcare, eating out, movie tickets and the like.
+The only category residents tended to spend more on was miscellaneous expenses, such as childcare, eating out, movie tickets, and the like.

 For everything else, most residents spent well under the indexed average.
 The top savings were in utilities and housing.